Cost-effective care at home

 Other care costs to consider

-As well as the flat rate of£1095 per week, you should also have a think about other costs you might need to fund:
+You should also have a think about other costs you might need to fund:

 – Car and driver — If you need us to find a carer who is able to drive, we charge e do charge an additional fee.